-As a result of our audit, we identified several material misstatements in the Authority's financial statements, as well as other misstatements that were not necessarily material, but were more than inconsequential.
-We provided adjusting journal entries to the Authority and the misstatements was subsequently corrected.
-These misstatements are a strong indicator that a control weakness exists in the Authority's procedures in place related to financial reporting.
+As a result of our audit, we identified material misstatements in the Authority's financial statements.
+We provided adjusting entries to the Authority and the misstatements were subsequently corrected.
+The misstatements are a strong indicator that the Authority does not have sufficient internal control procedures in place related to financial reporting.

 We recommend the Authority implement sufficient control procedures over the financial reporting process in order to enable management to prevent and detect potential misstatements in the financial statements and footnotes.
-Such procedures should consist of some combination of the following:
+Such procedures could consist of contracting for or maintaining someone on the audit committee with governmental accounting knowledge.